 Philosophy and Theology

-Philosophy & Theology prefers articles submitted via email attachment (up to 5 MB); please include a brief curriculum vitae in your message or attach it.
-WordPerfect and Word are preferred word processors; if another application than Word or WordPerfect is used, include a second version saved in RTF (= rich text format).
-Please also send a PDF of your article, which we will accept as a "soft proof" in lieu of hardcopy.
-Be ready to send a clean hardcopy (= no marks or handwriting) for reference, if requested; if for any reason your file is unreadable, the hardcopy can be scanned.
-If you cannot supply your article digitally, send a clean typescript in standard typewriter font (e.g., Courier) or printer font (e.g., Times), with nothing written on any page, and we will scan it using our OCR software.
-Besides sending disk and hardcopy via the US mail, UPS, FedEx, etc., articles may be sent via the Internet as e-mail attachments to [email protected]
+Philosophy & Theology is a peer-reviewed publicatrion (double blind).
+Submission via e-mail attachment (up to 5 MB) is preferred.
+Please include a brief curriculum vitae in your message or attach it as a separate file.
+WordPerfect and Word file formats are preferred word processors; if another application than Word or WordPerfect is used, include a second version saved in RTF (= rich text format).
+Please also send a PDF of your article that we will use as a "soft proof" in lieu of hardcopy.
+Be ready to send a clean hardcopy (= no marks or handwriting) for reference, if requested; if for any reason your file is unreadable.
+If you cannot supply your article digitally, send a clean typescript in standard typewriter font (e.g., Courier) or printer font (e.g., Times), with nothing written on any page, and we will digitize it.
+Manuscripts may be sent as e-mail attachments to [email protected].

 ABOUT REFERENCES AND NOTES

 - For pure references (=no content): Do not create notes.
 For reference style we follow The Chicago Manual of Style (16th edition), which is the author-date method of citation.
 In practice this means that instead of reference endnotes or footnotes, an alphabetical list of Works Cited (or Bibliography) is placed at the end of the article and referred to in the text in parentheses thus: (Smith 1991, 123-24).
 In all other matters we impose no style of our own where The Chicago Manual of Style leaves a style decision to the author.